Ravitejamangilipelly/Eazybyts-project/README.md

 ## Experience

-In this section, you will find a detailed list of my professional experiences, including job titles, companies, durations, and key responsibilities.
-Each experience entry may also have links to related projects or accomplishments.
+In this section, you will find a detailed list of my hands-on experiences, including project titles, durations, and key responsibilities.
+Each hands-on experience entry may also have links to related projects or accomplishments.

 ## Projects